Beers15/Can-of-Books-Backend/README.md

 # Can of Books Backend

-**Author**: Alexander Beers, Anotoine Charette, Ryan Emmans **Version**: 1.1.0
+**Author**: Alexander Beers, Anotoine Charette, Ryan Emmans **Version**: 1.3.1

 ## Overview

 Books are life-changing.
 They have the power to enlighten, educate, entertain, heal, and help us grow.
 This app is used to track what books have impacted the user, and what's recommended to read next.

 ## Getting Started
 <!-- What are the steps that a user must take in order to build this app on their own machine and get it running? -->

 ## Architecture

 Node.js

 ## Change Log

 08-30-2021 2:45pm - Application now has a fully-functional express server, with a GET route for the book resource.

+08-31-2021 2:00pm - Created POST route for /books which allows books to be added to the database.

 ## Estimates